walmes/Tikz/README.md

 corresponding preamble that list all tikz libraries used:
 [TIKZ_PREAMBLE.pgs](https://github.com/walmes/Tikz/blob/master/src/TIKZ_PREAMBLE.pgs).

-The figures are in file alphabetic order.
-A page with all figures displayed in on <http://www.leg.ufpr.br/~walmes/tikz/> (updated less frequently).
+The figures are in file file order.
+A page with all figures displayed in on <http://www.leg.ufpr.br/~walmes/Tikz/> (updated less frequently).

 ****